 PEOPLE & RELIGION

 The people of Flores are extremely friendly, welcoming, open and proud to show you their beautiful island.
 The majority of Flores citizens are Roman Catholic.
-Muslim communities are usually located in coastal areas.
+Muslim communities are mainly located in coastal areas.
 In the bigger towns like Maumere, Ende, Larantuka and Labuan Bajo these religions are mixed, however apart from Labuan Bajo Roman Catholic is still the majority.
 Roman Catholics and muslims on Flores live in peace together and there is far less religious violence than in other parts of Indonesia.